If you were to start react all over again what would you do?

 In theory your components won’t have global variables or side effects.
 In reality they will probably have some global things, like the particular shade of red the marketing department wants you to use for the company logo.

-, but that’s for another blog post on the weekend syllabus to MSc in Human-Centred Computer Systems and User Experience.
+However that’s for another possible blog post on the weekend syllabus to MSc in Human-Centred Computer Systems and User Experience.

 React… back to React.
 What does this have to do with React?
 Well…